feefo customer trust

 A sea-faring laborer's clothes needed to be durable, easy to mend, stain resistant, easy to move about in, be able to provide warmth to the wearer, and if possible, keep out water.
 Thus, the gansa sweater.

-The Gansa was a simple design, allowing for free movement.
+The Gansa (aka 'gansai) was a simple design, allowing for free movement.
 Its dark navy color was stain-resistant to a number of liquids, and the knitting was tight to keep the wearer dry.
 Over time, the stitches became more complicated.

 As the popularity of the Gansa grew, knitters further developed the stitching, with noticeable differences seen in Ireland and Scotland.
 Various types of cable stitches were used: diamond lattices, plates, ropes, and the Celtic Knot design.